 - Somehow, Jiyu's comic relief friends do this with a train to get her away from her Dark Magical Girl Counterpart (after being beaten soundly) in the second episode of Jubei-chan season 2.

-- This occurs in the first scene of Eden of the East, where the main character uses it to elude a police woman after grabbing her attention away from a young woman who had thrown something over the Whitehouse fence.
+- This occurs in the first scene of Eden of the East, where the main character uses it to elude a police woman after grabbing her attention away from Saki, who was under suspicion due to having thrown something over the White House fence (a coin).

 - Used to heart-wrenching effect in the Bittersweet Ending of 5 Centimeters per Second.